No Picture

 Yesterday, we celebrated the wonderful Feast of the Epiphany, when Jesus is revealed to all the nations as the Son of God.
 This Feast contains so many messages and images that are apropos for catechists.
 Here are a few thoughts: The Magi do not travel alone… The Magi observe signs… The Magi seek direction… The Magi offer gifts… For the complete, updated post, see Leading Others to Epiphany.

-Joseph Shows the Way for this Last Week of Advent
+Joseph Shows the Way in the Last Days of Advent

-Sometimes, our head is telling us one thing but our heart and our gut are telling us something else.
-This past Sunday’s Gospel tells us that St. Joseph was experiencing this inner turmoil.
+Sometimes, our head is telling us one thing, but our heart and our gut are telling us something else.
+Matthew 1:18–25 tells us that St. Joseph was experiencing this inner turmoil.
 His betrothed, Mary, is pregnant—and he’s not the father.
-According to Jewish Law, she should be stoned.
-At the very least, he decides to quietly divorce her; that would be the righteous thing to do.
-And yet, something within him continues to […]
+According to Jewish law, she should be stoned.
+Joseph decides instead to divorce Mary quietly; that would be the righteous thing to do.
+And yet, something within him continues to question this, interrupting his sleep. […]

 Show Me a Day When the World Wasn’t New

-I received an email yesterday from a co-worker announcing that another co-worker had given birth to a healthy beautiful baby boy.
-The subject line of the email was “Show me a day when the world wasn’t new.”
-This really caught my attention.
-Apparently the quote is attributed to Sr. Barbara Hance (1928-1993) and I think it’s a wonderful Advent thought.
-In fact, this quote and the email about the newborn baby made me think of my pastor’s […]
+I received an e-mail from a co-worker announcing that another co-worker had given birth to a healthy beautiful baby boy.
+The subject line of the message was, “Show me a day when the world wasn’t new.”
+This caught my attention.
+The quote is attributed to Sr. Barbara Hance (1928–1993), and I think it’s a wonderful Advent thought.
+In fact, this quote and the e-mail about the newborn baby made me think of my pastor’s homily this […]